aces/Loris/modules/consent/help/consent.md

 - *Date Given*: The date that the candidate answered consent.
 - *Date Withdrawn*: The date that the candidate changed their consent from "yes" to "no".
 - *Date Sent*: The date that an eConsent form was sent to the participant from this module.
-- *Patient Portal*: This column is only available for users with the "Edit Consent Module" permission.
-The column gives a link to the Patient Portal when an eConsent form has been set on Patient Portal.
 - *Actions*: This column is only available for users with the "Edit Consent Module" permission.
 See below for a guide on the action options.

 ## Data table Actions